Quad (company): Services

 In 2023, Quad released a new campaign, “Built on Quad”.
 This was the company’s first large-scale marketing and advertising campaign focused on Quad’s “end-to-end” services and products.

 Operations

-At the end of 2022, Quad operated 45 manufacturing and distribution plants around the world, and over 80 client-based on-site locations.
+At the end of 2025, Quad had 33 manufacturing and distribution facilities and 50 client-based on-site locations.

 In 2023, Quad had over 2,700 clients and 13,000 employees.
 Around 1,500 Quad employees are based in marketing departments in client companies.
 Clients include Cabela’s, Safeway, Vons, and Shaw’s.

 Culture

 In February 2021, Quad and the Quadracci family's Windhover Foundation committed $1 million to a three-year partnership with The BrandLab, a non-profit organization that supports young people from diverse backgrounds to advance in the marketing industry.

 In 1990, Harry V. Quadracci founded QuadMed to improve the quality and cost-effectiveness of employee healthcare, serving as a provider of onsite primary care services to employees and their families.
 Today QuadMed provides workplace health services for employers across the country.
 Onsite services include physical therapy and condition management programs for conditions such as diabetes and asthma.